iljabauer/agileselenium/README.md

   	new Component("#submit", "Submit", ComponentType.BUTTON)
 )
 ```
 The first argument is the name of the screen which is used in your NatSpec tests, the second the url of the screen.
 All other arguments are instances of `IComponent` to specify the components that are in your page.
 To create a component you can use the `Component` class.
-You have to define the CSS-Selector of the component (`#password_field`) the name which is used in the tests (`Password`) and the type of the component (`ComponentType.PASSWORDFIELD`).
+You have to define the CSS-Selector of the component (e.g. `#password_field`) the name which is used in the tests (e.g. `Password`) and the type of the component (e.g. `ComponentType.PASSWORDFIELD`).

-The pages and the components you define in the Provider class are used to generate the NatSpec sentence you can use in your Selenium Tests.
+The pages and the components defined in the Provider class are used to generate the NatSpec sentences you can use in your Selenium Tests.
 For example you can use the `Navigate to HomeScreen` sentence when you have declared your HomeScreen in the provider class.

 ## Testing with NatSpec and Selenium
 After you have finished the configuration you can start writing your NatSpec tests.
 All you have to do is to create a `_NatSpecTemplate` in the same way you would create one for another NatSpec test.
+If you are not familiar with NatSpec you can read the [NatSpec Getting Started](http://www.nat-spec.com/downloads/NatSpec_GettingStarted_2.2.5.pdf).
 You can create one with the Eclipse wizard.
 Then you have to register the test support class for selenium `SeleniumSupport`.
 In this example the `_NatSpecTemplate` would look like this:

 ```java
 package de.agileselenium.test;